svsdesign/generative-audio-v0/README.md

     python video_to_audio_v2.py
     ```

-   This script processes the video and generates JSON and CSV files with visual data.
+   This script processes the video and generates JSON files with visual data.
 The JSON file will include the `video_duration` field, which is essential for correlating the length of the generated audio with the length of the video.

 3. **Generate Audio from Visual Data**

+   **Legacy Method (v0):**

     ```bash
     python audio_from_data_v0.py
     ```

-   This script creates a WAV file based on the extracted visual data.
+   This script creates a WAV file based on the extracted visual data using basic sine wave synthesis.
 It uses the `video_duration` field from the JSON file to ensure that the length of the audio file corresponds to the length of the video.

+   **Enhanced Method (v1):**

+    ```bash
+    python audio_from_data_v1.py --wave-type sine --file-name output_sine.wav
+    python audio_from_data_v1.py --wave-type sawtooth --file-name output_sawtooth.wav
+    python audio_from_data_v1.py --wave-type square --file-name output_square.wav
+    python audio_from_data_v1.py --wave-type triangle --file-name output_triangle.wav
+    python audio_from_data_v1.py --wave-type additive --file-name output_additive.wav
+    python audio_from_data_v1.py --wave-type subtractive --file-name output_subtractive.wav
+    ```

+   This script creates a WAV file based on the extracted visual data using advanced synthesis techniques.
+It supports multiple waveform types and synthesis methods, which can be selected via command-line arguments.
+The `--file-name` argument allows you to specify the output filename.
+The `video_duration` field from the JSON file is used to ensure that the length of the audio file corresponds to the length of the video.

 ### Code

-- **`video_to_audio_v2.py`**: Extracts visual features from video and saves them to JSON and CSV files.
+- **`video_to_audio_v2.py`**: Extracts visual features from video and saves them to JSON files.
 Includes the `video_duration` in the JSON file for accurate audio length.
+- **`audio_from_data_v0.py`**: Generates audio from the visual features data and saves it as a WAV file using basic sine wave synthesis.
-- **`audio_from_data_v0.py`**: Generates audio from the visual features data and saves it as a WAV file.
-Uses the `video_duration` to determine frame duration and ensure correct audio length.
+- **`audio_from_data_v1.py`**: Generates audio from the visual features data and saves it as a WAV file using advanced synthesis techniques.
+Supports various waveform types and synthesis methods configurable via command-line arguments.

 ### JSON Data Structure